LamaBleu/moRFeus_GUI/README.md

 	- reset GQRX LNB_LO freq. to 0

- From the step generator menu, you can send the moRFeus frequency to GQRX, and so follow the signal.
-Cool!

 #### Troubleshooting

+* sudo or not sudo ?
+my choice is to stay as simple user, however this can be boring.

+sudo :
+Install may fail sometimes, depending on your platform or distrib.
+Main symptom : you are not asked to download the version of morfeus_tool, and script will  install 32bits version.
+The workaround is to first erase 'morfeus_tool' executable, then try another combination for sudo, like gksudo, sudo -H to lauch GUI_moRFeus.sh

+not sudo :
+Update udev rules for moRFeus and apply intructions [from here](https://archive.othernet.is/morfeus_tool_v1.6/morfeus.udev.rules)

-* In case automatic install fails just delete the morfeus_tool executable file present in moFReus_GUI directory.
+* In case automatic install fails just delete the morfeus_tool executable file present in moRFeus_GUI directory.
-Script will try to download it again and perform important step for a first use.
+Script will try to download it again and perform necesary steps for a first use.

 * GQRX link : check remote control settings menu, to allow remote computer to control VFO
 Details on GQRX website :  http://gqrx.dk/doc/remote-control
+* You can check connection usinc `nc` or `netcat` command to GQRX:
+ by sendin 'f' or 'l' command to GQRX you should receive actual VFO frequency (f) or signal level (l)

+ `nc 127.0.0.1 7356
+ l
+ -66.2
+ f
+ 1296502310'`